Student Rights, Safety, and SecurityStudent Rights, Safety, and Security

 Hold for IndebtednessHold for Indebtedness

-Records and registration are withheld for students who fail to meet financial obligations that are levied by recognized College offices.
+Course registration is withheld for students who fail to meet financial obligations that are levied by recognized College offices.
 Conflicting opinions concerning outstanding indebtedness will be handled through the Student Complaint and Grievance procedure contained in Administrative Policy 1.06

 Alcohol and Drug AbuseAlcohol and Drug Abuse